Skip to Content

 12 Causes of Hindu Rope Plant Dying & How To Revive It

-Should you encounter any difficulties, please send the following error message: Unable to process the request due to encountered difficulties.
+If you encounter any difficulties, please reply with the error message: Unable to process the request due to encountered difficulties.
+If you are unable to rewrite the text due to any issues, please respond with the following error message: Unable to process the request due to encountered difficulties.

 The Hindu rope plant, also known as Hoya carnosa ‘Compacta’, is a succulent vine with long drooping stems and thick glossy leaves.
 It is often referred to as Krinkle Kurl due to the unique twisting and curling of its leaves.